 Each resident's healthcare needs appeared to be met by the care provided in the centre.
 Health plans were in place for residents identified to require same.
+One of the residents was on a special diet prescribed by a health professional which the resident was being supported to adhere to.
+There was an annual medical and medication kardex review.
 Each of the residents had their own GP who they visited as required.
-A healthy diet and lifestyle was being promoted for residents in each of the houses.
+A healthy diet and lifestyle was being promoted for residents.
+An emergency transfer information sheet was on file for each of the resident which required all appropriate information should a resident require an urgent transfer to hospital.